nik-sirotinin/qureight-coding-challenge/README.md

 - [x] Add Bulma for styling (doesn't have the build overhead of Tailwind for little projects like this)
 - [x] React component for the file input which has:
   - [x] A little validation so it accepts only JPEGs
-  - [ ] Props and state to restrict "frustrated" clicks while we wait for the API
+  - [x] Props to control disabled and "loading" state
 - [ ] React component to display the output from the API
   - A minimal "yes/no", appropriately styled
   - Supplementary info